 Many “revolutionary” methods and systems are often mere reproductions of previous styles or examples of productivity hacks.
-However, task batching as a task management system, is so intuitive, so unanimously agreed upon, so darn effective that it tolerates no imitation.
+However, task batching as a productivity system is so intuitive, so unanimously agreed upon, so darn effective that it tolerates no imitation.
 Once you’ve learned of it, you can make the most out of a work day and never see your schedule the same way again.

 Task batching is the process of grouping activities in clusters, especially those that require a common skill or are of a similar nature.
 By doing so, you can conserve energy, maintain focus and establish better productivity habits.
 Tasks are typically also batching according to the amount of attention they demand.
 There are three kinds of tasks:

 Imagine these three “areas” of work as actual physical areas, meaning you need to physically travel between them.